 Thirteen years after the massacre, the first Bangka Strait Memorial Service was held at the South Australian Women's Playing Fields and has been held annually on the Sunday closest to 16th February.
 The memorial service has expanded its scope of commemoration to Australian women who served their country overseas in the armed forces.

-The guest speaker in 2017 was the Honourable Dr Brendan Nelson AO, Director of the Australian War Memorial, and you can read a transcript of his address here.
+2017 - The guest speaker was the Honourable Dr Brendan Nelson AO, Director of the Australian War Memorial.
+You can read a transcript of his address here.

 Next Bangka Day Memorial Service